Stephanie Potter joined the firm in 2009. Her practice focuses on civil

 utility clients with Federal Energy Regulatory Commission filings.
 Stephanie

-represents non-utility clients in a wide-ranging regulatory and administrative
+represents non-utility clients in wide-ranging regulatory and administrative

-proceedings, assisting businesses and individuals with permits, licensing,
+proceedings, assisting businesses and individuals with permitting, licensing,

 and enforcement actions before various Texas state agencies including